Div-develops/FlashCardsIndianState/README.md

-# कहानी प्रत्येक राज्य की
+# राज्यों का खेल

 ## Overview
-कहानी प्रत्येक राज्य की App is a Streamlit-based web application designed to help users learn and test their knowledge of Indian states and their capitals.
+राज्यों का खेल App is a Streamlit-based web application designed to help users learn and test their knowledge of Indian states and their capitals.
 Users are presented with a series of questions asking for the capital of a given Indian state.
 They can input their answer and check if it's correct.
 The app also provides a "Next" button to move to the next question and a "Quit" button to exit the quiz.

 ## Features
 - Random selection of Indian states for quiz questions.Data are gathered from scraping state information and images.